 Investigating the ecosystem functioning of shallow Caribbean bays, and predicting their response to climate change.

 With monitoring and community surveys we are developing an understanding of the very dynamic present-day conditions of shallow Caribbean bays.
-With this knowledge we can more strongly predict the response of this ecosystem to future changes.

 MSc: Carbon-use of temperate seaweed communities, and their response to ocean acidification - University of Otago, New Zealand